Home

 Main content

-Collage of elderly people living in senior communities or at home.
+Collage of elderly people living in senior communities or at home, and SEFAS people in meetings and teaching.

 We are part of Department of Global Public Health and Primary Care at Faculty of Medicine, and we are frequently publishing the latest results from our research and commenting in different media.